 Plan tasks for a project

 In general, you should always set yourself profitable and realistic goals.
-Next, you need to follow 4 steps to plan your project tasks efficiently and productively.
+Next, you need to follow 4 specific steps to plan your project tasks efficiently and productively.

-1. Divide the project into tasks and prioritize them.
+1. Split the project into tasks.

-2. Analyze available resources.
+2. Identify available resources.

 3. Assign tasks based on these resources.